acornamr/acornamr.github.io/docs/data-management.md

 # Add a New Site

-Adding a site require several steps that we will detail.
+Adding a site require to carefully follow several steps to update elements in AWS and in the dashboard.

-- create a bucket for the site
-- add one or several users in AWS with appropriate access to the site data/bucket
-- include the bucket in the backup plan

-Several files/tools/infos are used in the process and should be gathered beforehand:
+The following elements should be gathered before starting to add a new site:

+- CSV file `ACORN2_site_codes.csv`
 - MS Excel file `ACORN2_Cred.xlsx`
-- Credentials for access to AWS acornamr console
+- Credentials for access to AWS console as a root user.
 - REDCap API keys for F01-F05 forms and HAI.
 - R script for `create_encrypted_credentials.R`

+## Update ACORN Site Codes

+- Update the file `ACORN2_site_codes.csv` with the site information on TEAMS.
+Share this updated file with the dashboard developer.
+- [Dashboard developer] updates the file in the `www/data/` folder.

 ## Create a Site Bucket

+Sign in to the AWS Console at [https://aws.amazon.com](https://aws.amazon.com) as ACORN root user.
+In the "Storage" section of the dropdown menu "Services", select S3.

-In **AWS S3**, create a bucket `acornamr-cyXXX` with :
+In **Amazon S3**, create a bucket named `acornamr-cyXXX` with :

 - `cy` the [two-letters ISO country code ](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements)
 - `XXX` the number of the site, starting at `001` and adding a unit with every new site added to the project.

-and the following settings:
+Use the following settings (that can be reviewed in the Properties tab):

-- region set to `EU (Paris) eu-west-3`
+- AWS region set to `EU (Paris) eu-west-3`.
-- all public access blocked
+- Block all public access.
-- enable bucket versioning
+- Bucket Versioning Enabled.
-- server-side encryption with Amazon S3 key (SSE-S3)
+- Server-side encryption with Amazon S3 key (SSE-S3).

 ## Create a Policy

+In the "Security, Identity, & Compliance" section of the dropdown menu "Services", select IAM.

-In **AWS Identity and Access Management (IAM)**, create a policy, using JSON, name it “cyXXX-LRW-policy”:
+In **Identity and Access Management (IAM) >> Access Management >> Policies**, create a policy, using JSON, name it “cyXXX-LRW-policy”:

 ```
 {